-You have to deal with hormonal changes, aches, pains, morning sickness, stomach problems, and a whole slew of other symptoms that come with the territory of expecting.
+You have to deal with hormonal changes, aches, pains, morning sickness, stomach problems, and many other pregnancy symptoms that many women experience when expecting.

 Most of the time, what you’ll go through is perfectly normal.
 Soon-to-be mothers have endured these side effects of pregnancy for ages.
 But what if something happens that makes you think you need help?
 When, exactly, should you call the doctor?

 Pregnant women don’t always like calling their physician, even when something may be off.
 Many pregnant women don’t call the doctor to ask questions because they don’t want to be a nuisance.

 You should always feel free to talk to your doctor if you have concerns.
 That’s what we’re here for!
 But to help make you more comfortable doing so, here are some specific times you should call a doctor.